Farm vocabulary in Luchazi

 - Tusumbi (plural) = chickens or domestic fowls bred for their flesh and eggs.

-- Lipato = duck or a waterbird raised for its meat and eggs.
+- Lipato = duck or a water bird raised for its meat and eggs.

-- Mapato (plural) = ducks or waterbirds raised for their meat and eggs.
+- Mapato (plural) = ducks or water birds raised for their meat and eggs.

 - Ntsintsi = goose.